berachain/docs/apps/bex/content/learn/guides/pool-creation.md

 - The pool assumes these tokens should maintain roughly equal prices

 It's important to set prices close to market rates to prevent immediate arbitrage.

-To prevent spam and ensure meaningful pools, BeraSwap requires users to permanently burn a small quantity of tokens when initializing a new pool.